 It was in Colorado that Doug was called to public office and served in the Colorado General Assembly from 1995 to 2006, in both the State House and State Senate.
 During his time in the Colorado Legislature, Doug was elected Senate President Pro-Tem, served as Chairman of the Senate State Military and Veterans Affairs Committee, Chairman of the Senate Republican Caucus, and House Majority Whip.
 He was also the lead sponsor of the largest tax cut in Colorado history.
 Doug also introduced legislation creating a license plate honoring Bronze Star recipients, exempting active duty soldiers from paying state income taxes, allowing public school students to recite the Pledge of Allegiance, eliminating and reducing state services to illegal immigrants, banning late-term abortions, implementing DNA testing of convicted felons, eliminating sales tax on telephone service, eliminating the business personal property tax for thousands of businesses, and repealing expired and outdated laws.
 While serving in the part-time State Legislature, Doug continued to practice law and raise a family.

-Doug was then elected to the US House of Representatives in 2006 to represent Colorado’s Fifth District.
+In 2006, Doug was elected to the US House of Representatives, to represent Colorado’s Fifth District.
 Colorado’s Fifth District, based in Colorado Springs, is one of our nation’s most military-intensive congressional districts and the proud home to more than 100,000 veterans who have served our country with distinction and honor.
 Because of the district's military and veterans concentration, Doug serves as a high-ranking member on the House Armed Services Committee.
 In these roles, he has protected important national defense funding, programs, and missions and has fought hard for the right of veterans to receive the healthcare they have earned.
 Additionally, the Congressman has worked since his first full day in office to bring about a dignified and fitting National Veterans Cemetery to the Pikes Peak Region, and he is well on the way to achieving that goal, with construction slated to begin in the near future.

 Additionally Doug serves on the the Strategic Forces and Emerging Threats and Capabilities Subcommittees of the House Armed Services Committee.
 The Strategic Forces Subcommittee oversees our nation’s strategic weapons, ballistic missile defense, space programs, and Department of Energy national security programs (excluding nonproliferation programs).
 It makes sure our nation is properly prepared for any missile or nuclear attacks.
 The Emerging Threats and Capabilities Subcommittee is responsible for overseeing counter-terrorism programs and initiatives and counter proliferation of weapons of mass destruction.